 I have received training in:

-Sexual violence, domestic violence, pre-trial therapy, working with depression and anxiety, coping with suicidal thoughts, child sexual abuse survivors, post-traumatic stress disorder, survivors of FGM, and bullying.
+Sexual violence, domestic violence, pre-trial therapy, working with depression and anxiety, coping with suicidal thoughts, child sexual abuse survivors, post-traumatic stress disorder, survivors of FGM, bullying, issues around shame, and suicidal ideation.

 British Association for Counselling & Psychotherapy